-However, the more you dive into the history of Central Wyoming the more you will realize that we may have more skeletons in our closet than we put on.
-From the stories and struggles of those who came before us to the historic buildings that hold their own goosebumps, Casper is a perfect destination for thrill-seekers and ghost chasers.
+Now while Casper the Friendly Ghost is all about making friends, the truth is that here in Casper, Wyoming, we have some skeletons in our closets.
+From the stories and struggles of those who came before to historic buildings that hold their own goosebumps, Casper is the perfect place for ghost chasers and lovers of all things paranormal.

-To rally around spooky season in the heart of Wyoming, we're recommending ghost tours and other spooky experiences to indulge in below:
+To rally around spooky season in the heart of Wyoming, we've rounded up local ghost tours, haunted buildings and spooky experiences below.

 Fort Caspar Ghost Tours